janpetzold/prince2-foundation-summary/README.md

 ### Organization ###
 - purpose: define and establish the project's structure of accountability and responsibilities (or: the "who")
-- responsibilities are assigned to roles (see core principles)
+- responsibilities are assigned to roles
 - one person can have multiple roles
-- project stakeholders need to be informed, decision makers need to be on the board
+- stakeholders need to be informed, decision makers need to be on the board

 #### four levels of project organization ####
 1. CPM: Comissioning the project
-2. Direction level: PM (make decisions, approve resources, plans, deviations)
+2. Direction level: PB (make decisions, approve resources, plans, deviations)
 3. Management level: PM (run the project according to the goals)
 4. Delivery level: TM (create products with a certain quality within timescale and costs)

-Essentially business assurance vs. user assurance = value for money vs. product works as expected

 PMT includes the levels 2-4.

+### Project Management Team ###
+- represents **business**, **user** and **supplier** stakeholders
+- PRINCE2 is based on customer/supplier environment: customer specifies the result and pays, supplier provides resources/skills and delivers the results
+- customer/supplier can be inside the same company
+- usually the executive represents the business role
+- PMT has defined responsibilities for directing, managing and delivering the project
+- defined responsibilities for directing, managing and delivering
+- have a strategy to manage communication between stakeholders

 #### Project Board ####
 - consist of Executive, Senior User and Senior Supplier (decision makers)